16. The Sparrowhawk Subset

 PLUS R1,R2 ; compute the effective address

-Note the use of the PLUS instruction to compute the effective address.
-This was needed here because STORE does not change the condition codes.
+Note the use of PLUS to compute the effective address instead of ADD (see Section 8.2).
+This is needed here because STORE does not change the condition codes.

 LOAD R5,R2,100